 Australia’s leading environmental artist Fiona Hall (Hobart) provided a large carpet called ‘Clearing’ from 2008.
-It links to the agricultural theme of the Tribunal by exploring the loss of flora and fauna of the bushland for large-scale farming.
+The work explores the loss of flora and fauna for large-scale farming.

 Extending the interest in fauna by Fiona Hall, Joseph Burgess (Brisbane) explores extinction in a moving image work of the Dromornis that was part of the megafauna that once roamed Central Australia.
 The giant lit lantern puppet powered by a scissor lift parades through Alice Springs.